 With such an enormous amount of customer and company information at its disposal, it’s no wonder Experian thought to start using data to solve business problems – in addition to its more well-known credit reporting services, the company offers clients strategic consultancy and various platforms designed for data optimisation.
 Its strategic consultancy is particularly useful for guiding Australian businesses through the credit reporting changes that occurred in 2014.
 Though these tools and services are most useful for businesses looking for help with debt management, fraud and identity solutions, scoring and customer management, Experian also offers general analytics strategy advice as well.

-There you have it – these are some of 2018’s best companies for Melbourne-based businesses to investigate on their hunt for the perfect analytics partner.
-If your company would like to be considered for next year’s review, please let us know.
+There you have it – these are some of 2018’s best companies for Melbourne-based businesses to investigate on their hunt for the perfect analytics or artificial intelligence partner.
+If your company would like to be considered for our next review, please let us know.

 (Information from Experian, Deloitte, SAS, Quantium and Data Republic websites)